zhubonan/EDDPotentials.jl/README.md

 Scaling is performed for neuron networks, for linear fits this is not needed.
 In all cases, the one-body vectors should not be scaled as they are one-hot encoders.

+## Improve manual backprop

+Allow any input batch size to be used.
+Current we are limited to using only the size that it defined.
+Can we add another layer and dispatch based on the sizes of the inputs?
+This would make it much more convenient and avoid allocations?

 ## Training workflow

 1. Generate the initial set of random structures and compute DFT singlepoint energies